justineenyan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- a function that locates a substring prints a chessboard the sum of the two diagonals of a square matrix of integers
+ a function that locates a substring prints a chessboard the sum of the two diagonals of a square matrix of integers a function that sets the value of a pointer to a char